 Service Name Abbreviation Children's Mental Health Residential Treatment level 1 (CRT) Authority Effective Date Revision History 7 AAC 139.300 Eff.
-08/04/2020 Revision: 06/30/2021 Service Description CRT Level 1 services must be provided by an interdisciplinary treatment team in a therapeutically structured, supervised environment for children and adolescents who are at-risk while living in their community.
-CRT level 1 services are for children and adolescents who are in need of stabilization and assessment who do not require the intense services of medical personnel, have not responded to outpatient treatment, and have treatment needs that cannot be met in a less restrictive setting.
+08/04/2020 Revision: Service Description CRT Level 1 services must be provided by an interdisciplinary treatment team in a therapeutically-structured, supervised environment for children and adolescents who are at-risk while living in their community.
+CRT level 1 services are for children and adolescents who are in need of stabilization and assessment who are not needing the intense services of medical personnel, have not responded to outpatient treatment and have treatment needs that cannot be met in a less restrictive setting.
 CRT programs must have the capacity to identify and treat individuals with substance use disorders, or to refer these individuals and connect them to appropriate SUD services.
-Programs must have the capacity to maintain the child/youth's educational needs.
-Service Components Integratedor behavioral health assessment Treatment plan development to result in an individualized plan of care Stabilize behavior (i.e., return to baseline level of functioning or decrease inescalating behaviors) Case coordination & referral Ongoing monitoring for safety and stability in the home Skill development including: Communication, problem-solving and conflict-resolution skill building Life/social skills required to restore functioning and provide structure and support for children with emotional and behavioral problems Self-regulation, anger management, andother mood management skills for children, adolescents, and parents Clinical services as described above must be provided through collaboration with the interdisciplinary treatment team
+Service Components Integrated or behavioral health assessment Treatment plan development to result in an individualized plan of care Stabilize behavior (i.e. return to baseline level of functioning or decrease in escalating behaviors) Case coordination &amp; referral Ongoing monitoring for safety and stability in the home Skill development including: Communication, problem-solving and conflict-resolution skill building Life/social skills required to restore functioning and provide structure and support for children with emotional and behavioral problems Self-regulation, anger management, and other mood management skills for children, adolescents and parents Clinical services as described above must be provided through collaboration with other providers.

-Contraindicated Services Linkage to medication services-including medication administration is provided, as needed, either on-site or through collaboration with other providers Individual safety plan which includes a crisis plan for the family if the child/adolescent needs short-term stabilization to focus on returning the child/adolescent into the family home setting.
-Community Recovery Support Services Home Based Family Treatment Level I/II/III Exception: may be billed concurrently for up to 12 calendar days per year as part of a discharge plan Partial Hospitalization Program Assertive Community Treatment (ACT) Psychiatric Residential Treatment Facility Adult Mental Health Residential Level I/II Intensive Case Management Clinically Managed Residential Withdrawal Management-3.2 Medically Monitored Inpatient Withdrawal Management-4.0 Medically Monitored Intensive Inpatient Services-3.7 Medically Managed Intensive Inpatient Services-4.0 Clinically Managed High Intensity Residential-3.5 Adult Service Requirements Expectations Crisis Residential Stabilization Weekly services must include: Minimum of 10 hours of treatment services per week.
-Family therapymust be provided unless clinically contraindicated.
+Linkage to medication services-including medication administration is provided, as needed, either on-site or through collaboration with other providers Individual safety plan which includes a crisis plan for the family if the child/adolescent is in need of short term stabilization to focus on returning the child/adolescent into the family home setting.
+Contraindicated Services Community Recovery Support Services Home Based Family Treatment Level I/II/III Exception: may be billed concurrently for up to 12 calendar days per year as part of a discharge plan Partial Hospitalization Program Assertive Community Treatment (ACT) Psychiatric Residential Treatment Facility Adult Mental Health Residential Level I/II Intensive Case Management Clinically Managed Residential Withdrawal Management-3.2 Medically Monitored Inpatient Withdrawal Management-3.7 Medically Managed Intensive Inpatient Withdrawal Management-4.0 Medically Monitored Intensive Inpatient Services-3.7 Medically Managed Intensive Inpatient Services-4.0 Clinically Managed High Intensity Residential-3.5 Adult Crisis Residential Stabilization Service Requirements Expectations Weekly services must include: Minimum of three hours of treatment services per day.
+Family therapy must be provided unless clinically contraindicated.
 Must provide or facilitate delivery of appropriate level of ASAM substance use disorder treatment for children with SUD diagnoses All residential treatment services must be available during regular business hours according to the requirements of this section.
-Additionally, appropriate residential services are delivered during evening hours and on weekends and holidays.
+Additionally appropriate residential services are delivered during evening hours and on weekends and holidays.
 CRT programs must offer services that help families or the client's support system understand their child diagnosis and to support the family members to develop skills and supports necessary for the child to return home.
-Target Population Children/adolescents ages 0-20 with, or at-risk of mental health or substance use disorder.
+Target Population Children/adolescents ages 0-21 with, or at-risk of mental health or substance use disorder.
 Appropriate referrals include children/youth who are facing crisis with no safe placement with family or friends or in need of services and who met the appropriate level of care.
-Staff Qualifications CRT services may be staffed by an interdisciplinary team of qualified professionals, which may include any of the following; Licensed physicians
+Staff Qualifications CRT services may be staffed by an interdisciplinary team of qualified professionals, which may include any of the following; • Licensed physicians